Thunderdoming

 Engineers can and should push back or pivot mid-stream if the original plan turns out to be bad.
 That’s learning.
 It’s ok.
 Just make sure it gets communicated.

-no, I’m not going to describe ‘will not implement’, ‘testing’, or ‘done’.
+I’m not going to describe ‘will not implement’, ‘testing’, or ‘done’.

+Yeah, it is.
 Is this whole thing arrogance?
 A little, but mostly it’s just ownership.
 Know the system, the players, the business.

-2 hard 2 care, y bother
+too hard 2 care, y bother

 Nailed it.
 That’s the issue.
 Caring sucks.
 It’s hard.

-In a place that focuses on theatre instead of results, yeah this is gonna flop.
-You can always throw together some slide decks to get wins for the quarter to show progress.
+And sure, don’t forget to throw together some slide decks to get wins for the quarter to show progress.